Getting More Out of Basecamp

 Estimates

-Now, one of the problems with basecamp is that it doesn't provide a place for you to define estimates for your todos.
-When coming up with a plan, understanding how long it's going to take (schedule) and how much it's going to cost (resource based estimates) is pretty important to know at a high level.
-I like to use google sheets to help break this out but have found it to be a very manual process.
+Now, one of the problems with Basecamp is that it doesn't provide a place to define estimates for your todos.
+When developing a plan, understanding how long it will take (schedule) and how much it will cost (resource-based estimates) is important to know at a high level.
+I like to use Google Sheets to help break this out, but I have found it to be a very manual process.

 Todo Exporter

-- run the "Todo Exporter" command line client and save to a csv
+3. run the "Todo Exporter" command line client and save it to a CSV

-- import the csv into your google sheets and then crank away on your estimates
+4. import the CSV into your Google Sheets and then crank away on your estimates

 Summary

-Hopefully this is of some use to you, we may turn this into a product because it's been such an invaluable part of scoping.
-In the meantime please feel free to enjoy this simple tool for your process.
-If you are interested in seeing how Barrel Proof Apps can help you out with creating a roadmap for your project please contact us at http://barrelproofapps.com or send an email to info@barrelproofapps.com.
+Hopefully, this is useful to you; we may turn this into a product because it's been such an invaluable part of scoping.
+In the meantime, please feel free to enjoy this simple tool for your process.
+If you want to see how Barrel Proof Apps can help you create a roadmap for your project, please contact us at http://barrelproofapps.com or email info@barrelproofapps.com.